 The Board of Incorporate Members includes two subsidiary boards-the Board of Regents, which oversees academic and spiritual policies of the seminary, and the Board of Trustees, which oversees the seminary's financial policies.
 Some members also serve on one of the subsidiary boards as designated.

 Robert Alpert

-Vice Chair, Board of Incorporate Members

-Partner, 210 Capital
+Vice Chair, Board of Incorporate Members Board of Trustees Partner, 210 Capital Dallas, Texas

 Samuel E. Chiang